-Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ. x Activities outlined in the submitted SWMP have been implemented as scheduled.
-In Year 5, TCEQ approved the NOI and SWMP following the public notice procedures.
-Permit coverage is administratively continued at this time until an updated General Permit is issued later in 2024.
-Permittee is currently in compliance with recordkeeping and reporting requirements. x Annual reports were submitted in 2023 as required for all entities covered under the shared SWMP.
-Records are kept as required.
-Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.). x Eligibility requirements of the permit are met.
-Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report x The SWMP was updated in 2019 and a review performed in conjunction with the preparation of this annual report shows it to be up-to-date.
+Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ. Х Activities outlined in the submitted SWMP have been implemented.
+Permittee is currently in compliance with recordkeeping and reporting requirements.
+X Annual reports were submitted in 2024 as required for the entities covered under the shared SWMP.
+Additional records are kept as required. (i.e., regular inspections, construction inspections, and illicit discharge inspections).
+Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
+X Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report Х

-Provide a general assessment of the appropriateness of the selected BMPs.
+2. Provide a general assessment of the appropriateness of the selected BMPs.
 You may use the table below to meet this requirement (see Example 1 in instructions):